 Clay Henry - Famous Beer-Drinking Dead Goat

-These days, Clay Henry the goat is a mounted display at a bar.
+These days, Clay Henry the goat is a mounted display on a saloon dance floor.
 But way back in 1992,he was a living suds-glugging marvel:

 Go to The Trading Post in Lajitas, a town of about 100 along the Rio Grande River near Big Bend National Park, and get some long neck beers.
 Buy them, then feed them to Clay Henry, the beer-drinking goat.